bmanders716/bmanders716.github.io/cookbook.md

 Scones.

-_Ingredients_--1†lb. of flour.
+_Ingredients_--1‡¨¢. of flour.
-               2†oz. of castor sugar.
+               2‡Ø∫. of castor sugar.
-               3†oz. of butter.
+               3‡Ø∫. of butter.
-               Ω pint of milk.
+               Ì†∞int of milk.
-               2 teaspoonfuls of baking powder, or º†oz. of cream of tartar, and
+               2 teaspoonfuls of baking powder, or Ï†Øz. of cream of tartar, and
                1 teaspoonful of carbonate of soda.